magento/devdocs/guides/v2.0/config-guide/prod/single-machine-deployment.md

 This topic provides instructions for deploying updates to Magento on a production server using the command line.

-This process applies to technical users responsible for stores running on a single machine with a few themes and locales installed.
+This process applies to technical users responsible for stores running on a single machine with some themes and locales installed.

 For less technical users, i.e. business users, we recommend using the [System Upgrade][9] feature in the Admin.

 ## Assumptions

-* Magento was installed using [Composer][8] or a [compressed archive][7].
+* You installed Magento using [Composer][8] or a [compressed archive][7].
 * You are directly applying updates to the server.

 <div class="bs-callout bs-callout-warning" markdown="1">